thecodersguilduk/tcg_site/site/blog/uncovering-the-hidden-benefits-of-hiring-an-apprentice-for-smes.md

 Most notably, taking on an apprentice allows you to achieve the same benefits of gaining an additional team member at a significantly lower cost.
 The government pays 95% of the apprenticeship training costs, and you’ll also receive up to £4,000 in additional funding for each apprentice you hire, making it a very cost-effective, worthwhile investment.

-Some of the other advantages an apprentice offers are:
+Some of the other advantages an apprentice offers include:

-\    ✅  A new team member who is more eager and more hungry to learn
+✅  A new team member who is more eager and more hungry to learn

-\    ✅  Cognitive diversity and a fresh perspective from someone with no bad habits
+✅  Cognitive diversity and a fresh perspective from someone with no bad habits

-\    ✅  Someone trained in the specific skills, languages, and frameworks your team actually needs.
+✅  Someone trained in the specific skills, languages, and frameworks your team actually needs.

 ### The hidden benefits of hiring an apprentice

 What you’ll also find is that, once you’ve gone through the experience of recruiting, hiring, and working with an apprentice for the first time, you’ll begin to uncover a number of hidden benefits which add even greater value to their team as a whole.

-##### The lesser known, hidden benefits of hiring an apprentice for SMEs are:
+**The lesser know, often hidden benefits of hiring an apprentice for SMEs are:**

 💡  **Better staff retention -** We’ve found that apprentices who are successfully trained, and who have a positive experience within the business, end up becoming far more loyal.
 They often feel compelled to give back to the business that gave them their opportunity and invested in their development as an employee.